wso2-attic/module-kafka/README.md

     https://github.com/wso2-ballerina/module-kafka
 2. Run the following Maven command from the ballerina directory: mvn clean install
 3. Extract the distribution created at `/component/target/wso2-kafka-<version>.zip`.
-Run the install.{sh/bat} script to install the package.
+Run the install.{sh/bat} script to install the module.
-You can uninstall the package by running uninstall.{sh/bat}.
+You can uninstall the module by running uninstall.{sh/bat}.
 `

 ## Ballerina as a Kafka Consumer